kris-kuiper/Validator/README.md

 $error = $validator->errors('username')->first();
 ```

-We now have a single error object.
+We now have a single error object stored in the `$error` variable.

 This object has several handy methods: